lupyuen/lupyuen.github.io/src/rust6.md

 ERROR: rust_main() failed with error -1
 ```

 Which fails (as expected) because _"/dev/userleds"_ doesn't exist on Linux / macOS / Windows.
+(Pic above)

 This greatly simplifies our NuttX App Development: We could (potentially) compile and run our NuttX App on our __Local Computer__, before testing on NuttX!